Wombwell Park Street Primary

 Because of the high profile that we give good and regular attendance, we have an 'Attendance Team' in school:

-Mrs Carol Hitchens - Parent Support Advisor and Deputy Safeguarding Leader
+Mrs Carol Mason - Parent Support Advisor and Deputy Safeguarding Leader

 Mrs Chloe Lawson - Headteacher and Designated Safeguarding Leader